medplum/medplum/packages/docs/src/pages/products/index.md

 ## Features

+Medplum supports building applications with the following features.
+Reference implementations can be found in our [repository](https://github.com/medplum) and on our reference apps [Foo Medical](https://foomedical.com/ and [Provider Application](https://provider.foomedical.com/).

 ### Forms

 Create custom forms, surveys, and questionnaires quickly to enable engagement, assessment, patient onboarding, provider workflow and retention.